Laya-Myadam/ERPilot/README.md

 - Generating prioritized opportunity assessments with implementation effort and revenue estimates
 - Identifying quick wins (demonstrable in 30 days)
 - Producing demo scenario recommendations tailored to the client's industry and ERP setup

----

-*Built for Denovo · Part of Argano · Oracle Partner*